 We should see the part loaded on the active reference frame (Reference 1) and a new Curve follow project in RoboDK that follows the curves with the active robot tool (Tool 1).

 We can see the approach movement comes from the top of the part.
 The robot should be able to move along the toolpath without any issues.

 Double click the 3 bladed Propeller Settings from the RoboDK tree to open more options and customize the toolpath followed by the robot.

 For example, we can select Show preferred tool path to see and modify the default orientation of the tool with respect to the part.
 Change the Path to tool offset value to define an additional rotation.
 To do so, you can enter a new value or just use the mouse wheel to see a quick preview of the result.

 More information to change these settings is available in the robot machining section.

 Finally, when the simulation produces the desired result we can generate the program or export the simulation:

 8.Right click the program

 9.Select Generate robot program (F6).
 The robot program will be generated and displayed.

 These are manual steps to setup the RoboDK plug-in for SolidWorks.
-You should follow these steps if the RoboDK plug-in for SolidWorks was not automatically installed by default with the RoboDK installer:
+You should follow these steps if the RoboDK plug-in for SolidWorks was not automatically installed by default using the RoboDK installer:

 2.Download and install RoboDK.